Build a Homelab server using an old laptop

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/xiangfeidexiaohuo/pve-diy/master/pve.sh)"

-Because PVE does not have an X environment installed, it can only enter the terminal.
-However, PVE itself relies on web configuration, which is very inconvenient without a network or another machine.
+Since PVE installation doesn’t include an X environment, you can only access the terminal.
+However, PVE itself relies on web configuration, making it very inconvenient without a network or another machine.

-But PVE is based on Debian, so we can naturally install an X environment on it, and the official documentation also provides a method for installing xfce: Developer_Workstations_with_Proxmox_VE_and_X11
+But PVE is based on Debian, so we can naturally install an X environment on it.
+The official documentation also provides installation methods, for example, installing xfce: Developer_Workstations_with_Proxmox_VE_and_X11

 1